S4 Ep2: Unlocking Developer Velocity: API Design & Blackbird

 James Higginbotham

 you know, another tool to say, well, is this API already exist?
 Or if I need these capabilities, what kind of APIs already exists that I can use?
 And so Blackbird is starting to think about that.
 It's thinking about the catalog.
 You know, how do I find an API?
 It's thinking about how to import an open API spec in and register it so that everybody kind of knows what everybody else is doing and becomes a central communication hub.
-It's generating mocks.
+It's generating a mock API.
 So that gives rapid feedback.
 That's one of the steps in in the refine phase.
 That last bit is Once you've kind of gone through and understood what the requirements are and you start to shape that into an API, how do you get feedback quickly?
 You don't want to start writing code to get the feedback on the API because that's going to spend a lot of time and resources to make it happen.
-So using the mocking and capabilities of Blackbird, you can import your open API spec, generate a mock in just a few seconds.
+So using the mocking and capabilities of Blackbird, you can import your open API spec, generate an api mocking in just a few seconds.
 You have it up and running.
 You can give it to a team member or to a partner, whoever's going to be using this API.

 19:03.36